EMERGENCY NUMBER, CALL 513.312.1527

 This means that if we hear of a situation that may require our services, we do not simply show up on-site.
 We don’t have the authority to go onto someone’s private property on our own.
 Also we could inadvertently interfere with the investigation or the search operation itself, or even put ourselves or someone else in harm’s way.

-When BSARD is called out by an Incident Commander, we will normally dispatch two or more canine/handler teams to a search site (depending upon the request) , as well as whatever planning, operations and support staff fit the situation.
+When BSARD is requested by an Incident Commander or their designated representative, we will dispatch one or more canine/handler teams to the area of operations, as well as whatever planning, operations and support staff fit the situation (depending upon the request).
 In large-scale searches, or in those rare situations where we cannot field enough teams for a given search request, we can bring many more K9 and ground search teams into a search response by using our mutual aid affiliations and state and multi-state networking alliances.

 Who may call BSARD to a Missing Person Incident